Examinations for Semester-based Courses

 A new form is required each semester that a proctor is needed even if you plan to use a proctor and exam site that you have used in the past.

 The proctor must meet the criteria for one of the options given below.
 Exams should be scheduled at a time that is mutually convenient for you and the proctor within the dates and times specified by your instructor or on your course syllabus.
-Exam dates are available on your course syllabus and in the "Scheduling Exams" tab of your course's Blackboard or Canvas page.
+Exam dates are available on your course syllabus and in the "Scheduling Exams" tab of your course's Canvas page.

 - Any university of Missouri Extension Center in the state; Northeast Missouri, Northwest Missouri, Southeast Missouri, Southwest Missouri.
 Tests sent to a Missouri Extension Center are sent in care of the County Program Director.